Al-Mustafa International University

-The university has provided Islamic education to international students (including female scholars) mostly at a graduate level, in a combined seminary and academic format focused on the study of the Comparative Religion, Quran, Hadith, Islamic Jurisprudence, Islamic Philosophy and Discourse, Islamic Mysticism, Economics, Political Science, Psychology, Sociology, Education, Management, Persian Language and Literature, and Arabic.
+A brainchild of Ali Khamenei, the university has provided Islamic education exclusively to international students (including female scholars) mostly at a graduate level, in a combined seminary and academic format focused on the study of the Comparative Religion, Quran, Hadith, Islamic Jurisprudence, Islamic Philosophy and Discourse, Islamic Mysticism, Economics, Political Science, Psychology, Sociology, Education, Management, Persian Language and Literature, and Arabic.
 It also provides associate degree for French, Korean, Chinese, English, Japanese, Spanish and Russian.

 It also provides Sunni Islam and Shia Islam seminary courses in English, Arabic and Persian.

+As of 2020, some 80,000 students had graduated from Al-Mustafa International University over the years.

 Membership in international organizations

 Besides participation in international scientific-cultural forum, Al-Mustafa University is a member of the following international scientific forums and organizations: